MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/url-rewrite-module-configuration-reference.md

 ---
-title: "URL Rewrite Module Configuration Reference | Microsoft Docs"
+title: "URL Rewrite Module Configuration Reference"
 author: ruslany
 description: "This article provides an overview of the URL Rewrite Module and explains the configuration concepts that are used by the module.
-Table Of Contents Functional..." ms.author: iiscontent
+Table Of Contents Functional..." ms.date: 05/30/2008 ms.assetid: 472b62e4-c6a4-4380-bef1-2a0360737491 msc.legacyurl: /learn/extensions/url-rewrite-module/url-rewrite-module-configuration-reference msc.type: authoredcontent
-manager: soshir
-ms.date: 05/30/2008
-ms.topic: article
-ms.assetid: 472b62e4-c6a4-4380-bef1-2a0360737491
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/url-rewrite-module/url-rewrite-module-configuration-reference
-msc.type: authoredcontent
 ---